feraskhemakhem/MatchMaker/README.md

-# MatchMaker v2.6.3
+# MatchMaker v2.7.0

 A discord bot that creates rank-based teams from a pool of players.

 ### New In This Patch

-v2.6.3 sees a fresh review after slash commands are fully implemented. `discord.js` v12 is outdated, so the codebase is updated to support v14 in this patch.
+v2.7.0 sees a fresh review after slash commands are fully implemented. `discord.js` v12 is outdated and does not natively support slash commands, so the codebase is updated to support v14 in this patch.
 Some previously broken slash commands are fixed, and `README.md` gets a bit of love.
-In addition, `CHANGELOG.md` is added to the codebase to keep up with changes made in each version.
+In addition, `CHANGELOG.md` is added to the codebase to keep up with changes made in each version, and a new directory `local_helpers` is added to add resources for local testing of the project.

+Full details in `CHANGELOG.md`.

 ## Games Supported